zhangli-abcd/TVR-Applicability/draft-ietf-tvr-applicability.md

 Different time-variant scenarios may require different granularities of time synchronization.
 For example, the period of traffic and topology changes in tidal networks is usually a day or week.
 Therefore, a second-level time synchronization is enough.
-However, for the dynamic reachability scenarios, a fine-granularity time synchronization may be necessary, as the nodes may moving very fast in some cases (the moving speed of a low earth orbit satellite is more than 7900 m/s)
+However, for the dynamic reachability scenarios, a fine-granularity time synchronization may be necessary, as the nodes may move very fast in some cases (the moving speed of a low earth orbit satellite is more than 7900 m/s)

 Operators SHOULD derive a maximum acceptable time-error bound based on the schedule granularity, execution jitter tolerance, and activation window requirements.
 For instance, if a schedule has a 1-second activation window and the system can tolerate up to 100ms of